SMC approves targeted therapy drug for NHS lung cancer patients in Scotland

 “While it does not offer curative treatment, it can stop cancer from spreading, or, in some cases, even shrink tumours.
 And, as it’s an oral treatment, it allows people to carry on with their daily lives.”

 Mr Simpson, a director of a national chain of opticians, lives with his wife and two children in Stonehaven, Aberdeenshire.
-Diagnosed with stage IV NSCLC in August 2014, he currently receives a biological therapy.
-He has been able to return to work on a part-time basis, but has been advised by his medical team that eventually his present therapy will no longer be effective at holding back the advance of his lung cancer.
+He was diagnosed with stage IV NSCLC in August 2014 and currently receives biological therapy.

 For many patients in a similar situation, prior to the availability of osimertinib, the next step after conventional treatments falter would be palliative care.